Kakamotobi/Learned/Computer Science/Lambda-Calculus.md

 3. **Applications**
    - If `M` pertains to Λ and `N` pertains to Λ, then `(M N)` is a lambda term pertaining to Λ.
      - i.e. the function `M` is applied to the argument `N`.

+## Relationship with Closure
+- A function is able to pertain access to variables in its lexical environment at the point of declaration, even after declaration through closure.
+- A closure is created as a function returns a function.
+- When returning the function, naming it is rather unnecessary.
+Therefore, lambda functions (anonymous and compact) were used.

 ## Reference
 [Lambda Calculus | Brilliant Math & Science Wiki](https://brilliant.org/wiki/lambda-calculus/)